mrdrbob/aoc-2020/README.md

 The rest is mostly careful application of set operations.
 I lean heavily on sets, which is a datatype I wish more C# developers were aware of. .NET didn't have a true "Set" type in the library until like .NET 3.5, so everyone knows all about `List<>`, but few know the alienated majesty of the `HashSet<>`.

 In the rusty realm I once again found myself doing odd, repetitive things that make me think I'm doing this wrong (for example, `.map(|&x| { x })` in a bunch of places).
 On the bright side, I've reached the point where I sometimes know something I can do to fix the compiler's complaint… without always knowing why or if it's a good idea.
 "Oh, can't touch the list here because I iterated it earlier.
 That's nothing a `.iter()` can't somehow fix!"
 I've reached the "somehow fixing" stage of language comprehension!

+### Day 21 - Part 2

+Part 2 is similar to Day 16 of this year's challenges.
+Find the allergen with exactly one possible ingredient and capture that mapping.
+Remove that ingredient from all other possibilities.
+Iterate until all mappings have been found.
+Then sort the keys and join the values in the correct order (or print them lazily to the console for copy/pasting like I did).

+Once again I found my poor understanding of Rust to be my biggest impediment to getting this part done.
+By randomly sprinkling a `&` or a `*` here and there I could get the compiler to stop whining, but at some point I should really take the time to understand why my random "fixes" fix things.